star5025/Web_application_JC2503/README.md

 ### Quiz Page (Front-end)

 The client is a single-page application built with **HTML**, **CSS**, and **JavaScript**.
-After loading, users can register their username and they will be shown a list of online players.
+After loading, users can **register their name** and they will be shown a **list of online players**.
-Players can challenge others by clicking on their names, prompting the challenged player to accept or reject the invitation.
+Players can challenge others by **clicking on their names**, prompting the challenged player to **accept or reject the invitation**.
 When player accepted the challenge, the game interface will load and begin displaying questions.
-Each question has multiple-choice answer options and an eight-second countdown timer.
+Each question has **multiple-choice options** and an eight-second **countdown timer**.
-At the end of each question session, there will be a feedback about current score and the result of answer displaying on the page.
+At the end of each question session, there will be a **feedback** about current score and the result of answer displaying on the page.
-After submission or timeout, the UI will disable answer selection, so it allows only one answer per player per round.
+**After submission or timeout**, the UI will disable answer selection, so it allows only one answer per player per round.
 If a player fails to answer before the timer expires, the client automatically submits a timeout response.
 Real-time feedback is provided throughout the game to keep players informed of round results and overall standings.

 ### Quiz Page (Back-end)

-The server is developed with **Node.js** and **Express**, serving static files and using **Socket.IO** for WebSocket communication.
+The server is developed with **Node.js** and **Express**, serving static files and using **Socket.io** for WebSocket communication.
 It manages:

-- A registry of online players, tracking their socket IDs and usernames.
+- A registry of online players, tracking their **socket IDs** and **names**.
-- Active game sessions identified by unique game IDs, which store player sockets, current questions, submitted answers, timestamps, and scores.
+- Active game sessions identified by unique **game IDs**, which store player sockets, current questions, submitted answers, timestamps, and scores.

 When the challenge receiver accept, the server creates a new game, and notifies both players to start.
 The server enforces game logic by: